 Who can go?

-Only Arts, Science and Engineering students are eligible to apply to this partner university.
+- Only Arts, Science and Engineering students are eligible to apply

 Course equivalency formula